aaronamendez/react-native-todo/README.md

 # react-native-todo

-A task tracking app built with react native
+A task tracking app built with react native which I will be connecting to a GraphQL and Typescript API

 ## The app